Registered Respiratory Therapy Program Brochure

 Physical Examination Requirements

-A physical examination completed by a Healthcare Provider, of the student's choice, is required upon entering the Program.
+A physical examination completed by a Healthcare Provider, of the student's choice, is required upon entering the RRTP.
 This is to demonstrate that a student is in good physical and mental health and meets the Essential Technical Standards necessary to meet the course objectives.
 Appropriate immunizations and/or vaccinations are also required and are performed at the student's expense.

 Drug/Alcohol Screening

-As a condition of enrollment into any Allied Health course with a clinical laboratory component, students are required to submit to, and pass, a designated drug and alcohol screening at the student's expense. *Although the State of California has legalized cannabis use, it is still illegal under federal law.
+As a condition of enrollment into any Allied Health program with a clinical laboratory component, students are required to submit to, and pass, a designated drug and alcohol screening at the student's expense. *Although the State of California has legalized cannabis use, it is still illegal under federal law.

 Background Screening and Certification Eligibility